Hard Coral: The Ultimate guide

 They are known for their branching, antler-like structures.
 They proliferate and provide essential habitats for various marine life, including fish and invertebrates.

 As the name suggests, table corals form flat, table-like structures that can grow quite large.
-These corals are vital for creating habitats and offering shade and protection to marine life.
+They are vital for creating habitats and offering shade and protection to marine life.

-The Role of Hard Corals in the Reef Ecosystem
+The Role they play in the Reef Ecosystem

 They are the architects of the reef, creating structures that support a diverse array of marine life.
 Their calcium carbonate skeletons form the reef’s framework, providing habitats for countless fish species, invertebrates, and other marine organisms.